reuk/wayverb/docs_source/evaluation.md

 0.08                1.108           1.126 (1.625% error)  1.156 (4.322% error)
 ----------------------------------------------------------------------------------

-The issue with shorter low-frequency decay times persists in this test.
+In this test, low-frequency bands have shorter reverb times than high-frequency bands, as in the previous test.
 However, the broadband reverb time responds correctly to the change in absorption coefficients.
 All results are within the 5% JND for reverb time.

 The spectrograms in +@fig:room_material_spectrograms do not show the same resonance at 400Hz as the previous test results.
-This evidence supports the theory that the resonance was introduced as an artefact of the boundary model, although clearly further tests are required in order to be certain.
+Given that models of different sizes exhibited resonance at the same frequency, but that changing the surface absorption causes the resonant frequency to move, it seems very likely that the resonant artefact is caused by the boundary model.
+Clearly, further tests are required in order to be certain.

+![T30 in octave bands, for simulated rooms with different surface absorption coefficients, calculated from the measured impulse responses.](images/room_absorption_rt30){#fig:room_absorption_rt30}

 ![Spectrograms of impulse responses obtained from simulating the same room with different absorption coefficients.
 Note that the low-frequency content has a